vuoro/pelimanni/README.md

 ## Instruments

-A set of pretend classical instruments, made with subtractive synthesis methods.
+A set of monophonic pretend classical instruments, made with subtractive synthesis methods.

 The following are all the instrument presets currently implemented.
 You can tweak them or create new ones simply by creating a new object based on one of them: `{...viola: attack: viola * 2.0}`;